pewresearch/django_verifications/docs_source/getting_started.rst

         def get_verification_metadata(self):
             return {
-                "page": self.page_name,
+                "page_name": self.page_name,
-                "text": self.document.text,
+                "description": self.description,
                 "politician": self.politician.name
             }

 It's not a great example, but in this `VerifiedModel`, we've specified that we want to verify all Facebook profiles that are associated with a politician, and we want to confirm that the `politician` in the database correctly matches the page's name and description.
-We've stored the page's description and other text in a `django_learning` Document, and we'll show that text alongside the name of the profile.
+We've stored the page's description in a `TextField`, and we'll show that text alongside the name of the profile.
 When we go through and verify these profiles, we'll be able to see this text, the name of the page, and the name of the politician it's linked to in the database, and flag whether or not the page has the correct politician.